grew-nlp/grew_doc/content/new_grs.md

 Rule declaration is introduced by the keyword `rule`.
 For the syntax, see [rule page](../rule).

 ## Strategies
-Strategies are used specify the way are applied during transformation.
+Strategies are used specify the way rules are applied during transformation.
-Syntax of strategies definition:
+The syntax of strategies definition is:

 ~~~grew
 strat strat_id {